Pettu449/Pettu449/README.md

 Hey!
 There, Its me Pettu449 aka Prerit

-This CYBERFICTION project is made by me and IDEA given by
+This is a 3D CYBERFICTION project made by me and IDEA given by

                   https://www.youtube.com/@thesheryianscodingschool